-The primary pros of the 23andMe test include its relatively large database, its relatively accurate ethnicity estimates and chromosome painting feature with Ancestry Composition, the fact that matches can be compared to each other in the Advanced DNA comparison tool, and a highly functional In Common With feature.
-The primary cons of the 23andMe test include the fact that DNA Relatives caps matches at 2000 people which significantly limits the number of people in our match lists, the fact that relatively few family trees are available on its website, the fact that a lower percentage of testees are interested in genealogy as compared to some of the other companies and the fact that no e-mail addresses are provided for matches.
+The primary pros of the 23 and Me test include its relatively large database, its relatively accurate ethnicity estimates and chromosome painting feature with Ancestry Composition, the fact that matches can be compared to each other in the DNA comparison tool, and a highly functional In Common With feature.
+The primary cons of the 23 and Me test include the fact that DNA Relatives caps matches at 2000 people which significantly limits the number of people in our match lists, the fact that relatively few family trees are available in its website, the fact that a lower percentage of testees are interested in genealogy as compared to some of the other companies and the fact that no e-mail addresses are provided for matches.

 Family Tree DNA at www.familytreedna.com offers its autosomal test known as Family Finder.
-FTDNA uses the Illumina Global Screening Array chip which tests 612,272 autosomal SNPs and 16,271 X chromosome SNPs.
-No Y chromosome or mitochondrial DNA data is included with the test.
-Family Finder provides a match list as well as a nice chromosome browser.
+It provides a match list as well as a nice chromosome browser.
 There are multiple options provided to sort your matches in various ways.
 The criteria for a match to appear in Family Finder are 9 cMs and 500 SNPs for one half-identical region or 7.7 cMs and 500 SNPs for one segment AND the sum of all HIRs containing at least 500 SNPs and being 1 cM in length must be over 20 cMs.
 Family Finder provides an "in common with" feature known as the Matrix feature.
-FTDNA provides a biogeographical ancestral analysis called myOrigins which indicates what portions of your DNA came from 90 populations of the world.
-About 1,400,000 people have been tested by Family Finder or have imported their data into the database.
+FTDNA provides a biogeographical ancestry analysis called myOrigins which indicates what portions of your DNA came from 90 populations of the world.
+About 1,700,000 people have been tested by Family Finder or have imported their data into the database.
+FTDNA uses the Illumina GSA SNP chip which tests 610,832 autosomal SNPs and 16,244 X chromosome SNPs.
 The price for testing is \$79 or you may pay \$19 to transfer Ancestry.com data, MyHeritage data, Living DNA or 23andMe version 3, 4 or version 5 data into the Family Finder database.